KyriakosGian/KyriakosGian/README.md

 - Routing and switching

 # Areas of Expertise
 I specialize in Full Stack Development, Progressive Web Applications (PWA), ECommerce & CMS, SEO & Advertisement, Data Analysis, and Online Business Consulting.
-I'm a member of the ProCreta team and have worked on a variety of projects, including example project 1 and example project 2.
+I'm a member of the ProCreta team and have worked on a variety of projects.

 # Current Focus
 Currently, I'm focusing on improving my skills in PHP & JavaScript for web development.
 I'm always looking for new challenges and opportunities to collaborate with others.